brenoneill/buggr/README.md

 2. Select a repository from the dropdown
 3. Choose a branch to base the stressed version on
 4. Click on a commit to see the changed files
-5. Click "Stress this Commit"
+5. Click "Stress out this commit"
 6. Configure:
    - Branch name suffix (optional)
    - Stress level (Low/Medium/High)